startup-dreamer/NFT-Lending-Borrowing-protocol/README.md

 The inspiration behind our NFT lending and borrowing platform emerged from the growing popularity and potential of non-fungible tokens (NFTs) in the digital asset space. <br /> <br />
 As a team of passionate developers and financial enthusiasts, we recognized the immense value locked within NFTs and sought to harness their potential in the world of decentralized finance (DeFi).
 The concept of collateralizing digital assets is not new, but the emergence of NFTs presented a unique opportunity to extend this practice to a previously untapped market.
 NFTs possess inherent value due to their uniqueness, scarcity, and the underlying digital art, collectibles, or virtual assets they represent.
 However, owners often faced challenges in unlocking liquidity from these illiquid assets. <br />
-Driven by the desire to address this gap, we set out to create a **decentralized platform** that would empower NFT owners to leverage their assets to access the liquidity they need in a secure and trust less manner.
+Driven by the desire to address this gap, we set out to create a **decentralized platform** that would empower NFT owners to leverage their assets to access the liquidity they need in a secure and trustless manner.
 ***
 ## How it Works
  <p align = "center">